dipankar-ba/SAI/doc/IPsec/SAI_IPsec_API_Proposal.md

 # Object Relationships #

 IPsec makes use of:
-1. saitunnel.h for tunnel definition
+1. saitunnel.h for tunnel definition.
+This would be used only in teh Switch ASIC.
-1. saiipsec.h for securing the packet
+1. saiipsec.h for securing the packet.
+This would be used in the sai_switch object that implements the Security Engine, which could either be a Switch ASIC or a Phy Chip.

 ## saitunnel.h changes for IPsec support ##